20 Things To Do When The Power Goes Out

 Final Word

-It reminded me of a book I’ve read many times that was written by Ted Koppel, the former TV news guy.
-He wrote a book titled “Lights Out” that’s about the fragile nature of our power grid system and the risk for problems that are eminent if the infrastructure in place within our national power grid isn’t improved.
+It reminded me of a book I’ve read many times, “Lights Out,” written by Ted Koppel, the former TV news guy.
+The book is about the fragile/antiquated nature of our power grid system and the risk of problems if our national power grid infrastructure isn’t improved.
 If you want some interesting reading, check it out.

 Thanks for checking in today, and I hope you found this post worth your time.
-Let’s all stay prepared so we can say what the old Motel 6 ads used to tout, “We’ll Keep the Lights on for Ya.”
+Let’s all stay prepared to say what the old Motel 6 ads told us, “We’ll Keep the Lights on for Ya.”
 May God bless this world.
 Linda

 Copyright Images: Candle Burning Depositphotos_299002646_S